fragcolor-xyz/shards-examples/tutorials/yes-no-game/steps/step-2.md

     Our images have been standardized to have a height of 400 pixels for vertical images, and a length of 400 pixels for horizontal images.
 You can use an image editing tool to resize your images for consistency.

-To keep our resources organized, each animal type will have their own sequence to store their images.
-Cat images will be stored in the `.cat-images` sequence, dog images in the `.dog-images` sequence, and penguin images in the `penguin-images` sequence.
+To keep our resources organized, each animal type will have their own sequence to store their images (i.e., cat images will be stored in the `.cat-images` sequence and so on).
 Use the `Push` shard to push the images into their respective sequences.

 === "Code"